 Facility Condition

-The cemetery is noted for its beautiful and well-maintained grounds, providing a peaceful environment for visitors.
+The cemetery is described as beautiful and well-kept, providing a peaceful environment for visitors.

 5.0